 Partial-equilibrium behavioral-responses module that works with Tax-Calculator

 Behavioral-Responses, which is part of the Policy Simulation Library (PSL) collection of USA tax models, estimates partial-equilibrium behavioral responses to changes in the US federal individual income and payroll tax system as simulated by Tax-Calculator.
 It provides two ways of doing this: (1) the

 - Matt Jensen

 Overlapping-Generations Model for Evaluating Fiscal Policy in the United States

 OG-USA is an overlapping-generations (OG) model of the economy of the United States (USA) that allows for dynamic general equilibrium analysis of federal tax policy.
 The model output focuses changes in macroeconomic aggregates (GDP, investment, consumption), wages, interest rates, and the stream of tax revenues over time.
-Careful documentation of the model--its output, and solution method--is available here and is regularly updated.
+Documentation of the model theory--its output, and solution method--is available here and is regularly updated.
+Documentation for the Python API for OG-USA is available here.